mancusolab/twas_sim/README.md

   ```

 * Then, we call optional arguments to generate TWAS test statistics.
-  * We use the first reference panel to compute GWAS LD information and the second reference panel to compute eQTL and TWAS LD information.
+  * In this example, we use the first reference panel to compute GWAS LD information and the second reference panel to compute eQTL and TWAS LD information.
   * We use `Elastic Net` model to fit effect sizes.

   ```